rxaviers/globalize/README.md

 them in real-time and it's also much smaller (i.e., better loading performance).

-To illustrate, a normal Globalize application looks like:
+To illustrate, a Globalize application looks like:

 ```html
 <script src="cldrjs/cldr.js"></script>